selfcommunity/api-docs/source/includes/endpoints/_tag.md

 ```

-Assign a tag to a user.
+Assign a tag to a user or to a category.

 <h3 id="http-request">HTTP Request</h3>